ScoutmasterBucky/ScoutmasterBucky/site/other-awards/Firemn-Chit/index.md

 ## Firem'n Chit Requirements

-To earn the Friem'n Chit certification, the Scout must show their Scout leader, or someone designated by their leader, an understanding of the responsibility to do the following:
+To earn the Friem'n Chit certification, a Scout must show their Scout leader, or someone designated by their leader, an understanding of the responsibility to do the following:

 {{#requirements}}
 1. I have read and understand use and safety rules from the Scouts BSA Handbook.